Jump to Section

 Thanks to our reader, Paweł, we've refined the initial script for a more comprehensive index management approach, which also considers the schema name.

-Post the rebuilding operation, the SQL Server engine automatically refreshes the selected indexes.
+After rebuilding, the SQL Server engine automatically refreshes the selected indexes.

 The duration of this operation is directly proportional to the index size.